Need to know

 Interviews with each site’s PD or designated interviewing panel usually occur in-person during the ADT.
 Students can also request virtual or phone interviews with PDs at programs they could not rotate at.
 Be sure to check well ahead of time with your desired ADT location’s website or administrative assistant/program coordinator as each site may have specific protocols and requirements for rotation, and more popular sites may fill their capacity earlier in the year than other programs.

-As of this writing, the initial MODS military residency application is due for at the end of August.
+As of this writing, the initial MODS military residency application is due at the end of August.
 This is essentially the part of the application that generates your curriculum vitae (CV) and is the basis of your application.
 In other words, it is your foot-in-the-door of the JSGMESB, and you will not be able to finish the process if you don’t at least finish this preliminary step of the application.

-There is still plenty of time to make changes to this document, attach new letters of recommendation, publications, awards, etc., as you may have not completed all of your ADTs by August.
+There is still plenty of time to make changes to this document, attach new letters of recommendation, publications, awards, etc., as you may have not completed all of your ADTs.
 The final application deadline is mid to late October.
 Your application, with all documents, must be completed by then.
 Therefore, you must schedule your ADTs in an attempt to complete them before October.
 Applications are scored by the JSGMESB in November, and final results are announced in early December—usually by email, so check that junk folder!

 If you are a military medical student at any stage of the journey, I wish you the best of luck in your endeavors!
 It is my sincere hope that this information helped clarify your questions and put some of your fears at ease.